Landscape Artist of the Year

 ‘The View from Firefly’

-After winning the final stage in the UK, I was lucky enough to be sent to Jamaica where I was tasked with the creation of a commision piece of the View from Noel Coward house ‘Firefly’.
+After winning the final stage in the UK, I was fortunate enough to travel to Jamaica, where I was commissioned to create a painting of the view from Noël Coward’s former home, Firefly.

-The commision piece itself was unvealed in front of the cameras at Theatre Royal, Drury Lane where it is currently on display.
+The final commissioned work was unveiled in front of the cameras at Theatre Royal, Drury Lane, where it is now part of the theatre’s permanent display.

 The Final